Rajkrishna-T-R/UART/README.md

     One module starts sending from 0x00 to 0xFF and other module starts transmitting from 0xFF to 0x00.

+Test case 3 ->  Wrong start bit test
+If start bit is not sampled correctly then the system will go back to IDLE state from START state

 Next tests to be done
 ---------------------

-1. Wrong start bit test

-2. Wrong stop bit test
+1. Wrong stop bit test